 - A Glorious Way to Die ** (The Final Sortie of the Japanese Battleship Yamato)

-- Battle on the Seven Seas: German Cruiser Battles 1914 - 1918 *** (Short histories of individual battles, including three involving the Russian Fleets)
+- Battle on the Seven Seas: German Cruiser Battles 1914 - 1918 ** (Short histories of individual battles, including three involving battles with the Russian Navy)

 - German Battlecruisers 1914 - 18 ** (Good short book on the subject)